 One of the first steps to opening a small business is securing financing.
 Regardless of the type of small business you hope to run, you’ll likely need some money.
-The good news is that there are a number of small business loans for women that can help you turn your business dreams into a reality.
+The good news is that there are various small business loans for women that can help you turn your business dreams into a reality.
+In this post, we'll provide resources for women entrepreneurs seeking business financing.
+Although the process can seem daunting, with the right business plan in place you can secure the funding you need to grow your business.

 - Credit Score: When you apply for a small business loan, you can expect an alternative lender to evaluate your personal credit score.
 Of course, the higher your credit score is, the more likely you are to secure a lower interest rate and more favorable terms.
 If you’ve been in business for quite some time, the lender may check your business credit score as well.